01 of 04

 Pick up and knit stitches just as you would when picking up along a neckline, until you have the required number of stitches.

-We prefer to pick up the stitches onto a crochet hook and then slide them (purlwise) onto the needle.
-It's an extra step, but it's the method we use for any picking up, and we find it easier than trying to use a knitting needle.
+Pick up the stitches onto a crochet hook and then slide them (purlwise) onto the needle.
+While this creates an extra step, it's an easier method for picking up the stitches than trying to use a knitting needle, particularly as you're still learning.

-Unpick the fastening at the end of the crocheted chain (helpful hint: tie a knot in the tail of this end, so you know which is the start and which is the end of the chain when you come back to it)—the chain should start to unravel quite easily.
+Unpick the fastening at the end of the crocheted chain and the chain should start to unravel quite easily.
+Helpful hint: tie a knot in the tail of this end, so you know which is the start and which is the end of the chain when you come back to it.